 HM Revenue and Customs, BX9 1AN

-To start paying the reduce rate you must have already joined the scheme before April 1977 and still be eligible.
-If you want to claim the reduced rate NIC and have a current 'certificate of election', form CA4139, CF383 or CF380A, pass this to your employer.
+If you want to claim reduced rate NIC and have a current 'certificate of election', form CA4139, CF383, or form CF380A, pass it on to your employer.

 If you do not have a 'certificate of election' and you are married, you should complete form CF9.
-Widows should use form CF9A.
+Widows should use form CF9A for the same process.

 Married Women and Widows Entitled to Pay Reduced National Insurance